 “Note-taking templates and frameworks can… significantly expedite your analysis and synthesis.
 When you're determining upfront what you're taking notes on and how you're taking those notes.
 Are you taking them according to heuristic and by participant and then cutting it by segment?
 Are you taking notes on direct quotes or data to triangulate and how are you marking?
 Those will really, really help too.”

-But effective note-taking doesn’t happen by accident.
-It’s as intentional and goal-driven as every other stage of the research process.
+Great note-taking doesn’t happen by accident.
+It’s as intentional and goal-driven as every other stage of the research process, especially when deciding where to apply your unique human skills and where to leverage technology.

 Within topical notes, you can use frameworks to organize themes like: